CSVADFall23/.github/profile/README.md

 5. Initialize a git repository and add your files:
 `git init`
+;NBSP
 `git add --all`

-6. Make your first commit:
+7. Make your first commit:
 `git commit -m "your message here"`

-7. Setup your remote to point to the repository you created with your name and push your changes to the remote:
+8. Setup your remote to point to the repository you created with your name and push your changes to the remote:
 `git branch -M main`
+;NBSP
-`git remote add origin https://github.com/CSVADFall23/studentsamplefolder.git` `git push -u origin main`
+`git remote add origin https://github.com/CSVADFall23/studentsamplefolder.git` ;NBSP
+`git push -u origin main`